 Elaine Dibben, CoramBAAF Adoption Consultant

 Agencies will already have a clear process for managing their panel meetings, and CoramBAAF is aware from training events and practice forums that whilst these processes tend to follow a similar pattern, there are also agency variations.
 In considering the process for holding a virtual panel, agencies have needed to revisit and refine their panel processes to allow for the differences in holding a virtual meeting to be addressed.
 There are a few overarching messages which have been shared with us that are worth considering:

-- There are bound to be some technical difficulties – many panel members may be doing this for the first time and learning as they go along, so it is important to stay calm, be patient and try to keep a sense of humour when things do not quite work as planned.
+- There are bound to be some technical difficulties, so it is important to stay calm, be patient and try to keep a sense of humour when things do not quite work as planned.

 - Virtual panels require a lot of concentration, and in video conferencing, looking at a screen for long periods of time will be tiring for all involved, so it is important to factor in reasonable breaks for panel members, advisers and minute-takers who are involved in the meeting.